 "I can't believe what's happened.
 With every scientist at Starfleet and the best the science field has to offer working on this, they've actually done it.
 Mark came with our own Doctor to tell me and I couldn't say a word to them, just sat stunned in my chair for almost five minutes.
-Finally I looked Mark over and only then did I see the man I had known on board Voyager, the one I thought for a time we have lost.
+Finally I looked Mark over and only then did I see the man I'd known on board Voyager, the one I thought for a time we'd lost.

-For a brief moment, our eyes lock and I know we are both thinking the same thing.
+For a brief moment, our eyes lock and I know we're both thinking the same thing.
 If only Stella had hung on and will we find Kathryn.
 We both nod together, no words needed.

 An hour later, I'm sitting in his home with him and his wife as I explain the situation and I see their shock and concern.
 I see Mark think back, reliving a part of his life long gone now and watch the face of his wife as she smiles gently, no trace of jealousy on her face.

 "There's her mother's house which I think is boarded up."
 I shake my head and tell him that was the first place I looked.
 "I know it's not the cabin as we were up there only last weekend."
 He looks to his wife as they remember a happy time together and for a moment I envy them, hoping I someday have this with Kathryn.
 He pulls himself back to the present and I almost see his mind working.
 "That only leaves… No, she wouldn't go there…too run down now…"